Update Your Name

 Update Your Signature

-In the process of verifying petition signatures and receiving absentee ballots, the signature on the petition or ballot envelope is compared to a voter's signature on the most recent voter registration form received from that voter.
-If the signatures do not match, then the petition or absentee ballot is rejected and the voter is contacted to provide a new signature.
-If a long period of time has passed, or if your signature has changed markedly, since you last registered to vote or submitted a change to your registration, please fill out and submit a Florida Voter Registration Application, which can be obtained online or at any voter registration location.
-Mark the "Signature Update" block on the application.
-Signatures used to validate absentee or provisional ballots must be updated prior to the beginning of absentee ballot canvassing, typically six days before the election.
+In the process of verifying petition signatures and receiving Vote-by-Mail ballots, the signature on the petition or ballot envelope is compared to a voter's signature on the most recent voter registration form received from that voter.
+If the signatures do not match, then the petition or Vote-by-Mail ballot is rejected and the voter is contacted to provide a new signature.
+If a long period of time has passed, or if your signature has changed markedly, since you last registered to vote or submitted a change to your registration, please fill out and submit a Florida Voter Registration Application available online, or at any of these locations.
+Mark the "Record Update" block on the application.
+Signatures used to validate Vote-by-Mail or provisional ballots must be updated prior to the elections office receiving your ballot.